 Determine the aim of creating a subscription form and find a place where you want to have it.

-Choose subscription form type
+Choose a type of subscription form

 Select a mailing list

-Use drag-and-drop editor
+Use our drag-and-drop editor

 Get the code